whatisnuclear/website/_posts/2019-07-29-first-nuclear-era-notes-weinberg.md

   nuclear in the USA
 * 130 - full concise view of why MSR was cancelled.
 Clear.
 SFR got in first, and MSR was considered too different.
-New and different technologies must both show that they are feasible **and also** convince influencial people that they're worth pursuing.
+New and different technologies must both show that they are feasible **and also** convince influential people that they're worth pursuing.
 Also, he hopes that MSR will be resurrected if weaknesses show in SFR.
   He'd be happy with the current state of affairs where multiple startups are working on various MSR manifestations.